-Private Tours of Palermo, Monreale, Cefalù and Segesta with Jacqueline Alio
+Private Tours of Palermo, Monreale, Cefalù and Segesta with author Jacqueline Alio

 Amongst Sicily's historians, Jackie Alio stands out as one of the very few whose books are published in English, captivating